 - Meeting preparation.
 I needed to prepare for a bunch of meetings and by “prepare”, I mean make a load of stuff up.
 Not only are all these meetings completely pointless, no one listens.
 Waffling meeting nonsense is a skill and I find doing a little prep beforehand makes all the difference.

-After reviewing my task list, I sat back on my shared hot desk and pondered the pointless nature of my job.
+After reviewing my task list, I sat back on my shared hot desk and pondered the pointless nature of modern-day office work.
 I work in a department that’s supposed to drive sales for a large multinational corporation, however, if truth be known, it doesn’t.
 The work I do serves no purpose other than fill time.
 Sales would be unaffected if the entire floor I worked on stopped turning up.
 And there’s nothing especially unique about the unproductiveness of the floor I’m on, I estimate the removal of 80% of the global workforce (~100K+) wouldn’t make a difference.
 The remaining 20% (which might be generous) are designing the products, making deals, writing code, maintaining servers and the like.
 They’re the ones doing the real work, the rest of us are pretending.

 What is Parkinson’s Law?